zhengqigao/Awesome-PDA/README.md

     - Classical and comprehensive.

-## Introduction to Integrated Silicon Photonics
+## Introduction to Integrated Silicon Photonics and Optical Computing

 - [Richard Soref 'The Past, Present, and Future of Silicon Photonics'](https://ieeexplore.ieee.org/document/4032698)